 You’ll definitely want to grab the 6 FREE TRAVEL PRINTABLES for homeschool families listed at the end.

 Now, our family is not too strict on tests much before high school.
 We enjoy promoting the love of learning and feeding a curious mind with exciting resources.
-Travel, however, is a perfect way to test your kiddos knowledge on a subject, era or concept.
+Travel, however, is a perfect way to test your kiddo’s knowledge on a subject, era, or concept.
+Using travel printables, games, and apps are a great way to have fun and test knowledge at the same time as you travel for homeschool.

 For example, perhaps you’ve been studying Colonial America and the US Westward Expansion.
-A trip to the east coast, the Pacific Northwest or even California offer great history knowledge check-up or review.
+A trip to the east coast, the Pacific Northwest, or even California offers great history knowledge check-up or review.
 Along the way, begin asking questions like, “Tell me everything you know about Colonial America.”

 After a discussion, you might move onto playing a license plate game (great for road trips) or even seeing if anyone can say (or sing, if you’re at our house) all the US Presidents or the US States and Capitals.
 Surely, someone will groan, “Not again…”, but as soon as someone starts humming the tune, everyone joins in, right?